Frazz by Jef Mallett for October 29, 2019

 17. Photo 28126

-Ubermick over 4 years ago
+Ubermick about 5 years ago

 Amazing stuff – absolutely floored that Caulfield actually chose to avoid doing something because it’d be insensitive.
 Now if only he could start showing that level of empathy to the rest of the school’s staff beyond the janitor…